geudde/attic-chest/pages/02.season-1/02.meeting-02/09.ellen/docs.md

 “I’ll be her guide whene’er she moves along
 “And lead her through the flow’ry land of song;
 “Thus following Nature and by Genius led
-“My Laurel mix’d with Flowers, shall grace her Head.”
+“My laurel mix’d with flowers, shall grace her head.”

 Comfit